 A framing of aggregate, global information and recommendations to correspond to the GST themes.

 Emphasises links/understanding between observations, reanalysis, modelling / data assimilation frameworks to provide actionable climate information.
-“Are the data we have now sufficient to provide some minimum variable products for the GST”
+“Are the data we have now sufficient to provide some minimum viable products for the GST?”

 Provides information and recommendations for policy makers using a systems approach - what information is available and is it sufficient – “now” and “future.”
 “Are policy makers able (and prepared) to take into account the data we collect as a global community to influence actionable information?”
+“If no, what are the remaining barriers for policy makers to use data that we can provide now?”

 Considers how to measure “success.”

+Policy makers demonstrably using the data that the community provide?

 Outline with suggested guiding questions